 The word baptize comes from the Greek word "baptizo" and literally means, "to dip, to immerse, to plunge."
 In addition to the literal meaning of the word, immersion is practiced because it was the practice of the church in apostolic times.
 Still further, only immersion conforms to the description of baptisms as given by the apostle Paul in Romans 6:3-5 where he speaks of it as a burial and resurrection.

 No. Only those who have reached the "age of accountability" are appropriate candidates for baptism.
 The examples given in the New Testament are always of those who have heard the gospel preached and have believed it.
 Faith must always precede baptism.
 It must then follow that only those who are old enough to understand and believe the gospel message are subjects for baptism.

 Do ministers of the church hear confession?

 No. Ministers or evangelists of the church have no special prerogatives.
-They do not wear the title of Reverend or Father, but are addressed simply by the term Brother as are all other men of the church.
-Along with elders and others they do counsel and advise those seeking help.
+They do not wear the title of Reverend or Father, but are addressed simply by the term "brother" - as are all other men of the church.
+Along with elders and others, ministers often offer Biblical counseling and advise those seeking help.

 Are prayers addressed to the saints?

 No. God the Father is considered the only one to whom the prayers may be addressed.
 It is further understood that Christ stands in a mediatorial position between God and man (Hebrews 7:25).
 All prayers are therefore offered through Christ, or in the name of Christ (John 16:23-26).